 You’ll also have the option to stop data collection from your location history as well (especially useful for Google Maps users).

-To stop your data from influencing your ads at all, you can scroll down a bit further to the ‘Ad personalization’ settings and deactivate this setting completely.
+To prevent your data from influencing your ads, you can scroll down to the ‘Ad personalization’ settings and deactivate this setting completely.

 As consumers, we’ll never be able to escape online ads, but if you know how they work and how you can influence them, you can regain some of your privacy.